WSU-cshimizu/ceg4110-group-project-team07/deliverables/pop.md

   5. **Google Maps API**

       - **Why?** This is selected for its reliablity, rich feature set and sources of documentation.
 It is easy to implement and will provide the mapping functionality needed for the project.

+  6. **GoDady**

+      - **Why?** This is used for hosting our server so that people with internet access can access the application on internet.
+This is free to use and not complex like the alternatives.

 ## Life Cycle and Methodology